On Robust Empirical Likelihood for Nonparametric Regression with Application to Regression Discontinuity Designs: Introduction

-Empirical likelihood, originally introduced by \cite{owen1988empirical, Owen1990}, is a nonparametric likelihood-based inference method that has seen a wave of advancements in its applications to parametric, semiparametric, and nonparametric models; see, e.g., \cite{kitamura2004empirical,xue2007empirical2,chen2009review,bravo2020two,matsushita2021jackknife,xue2023two}, and \cite{yu2024variational}.
-Its appealing properties include the automatic determination of confidence region shapes, the capacity to incorporate side information through constraints, Bartlett correctability, and an asymptotic distribution-free property ensured by Wilks’ theorem.
-In the literature on nonparametric regression and RDD analysis, EL-based inferences via local linear smoothers primarily fall into two categories.
-One type of approach is based on undersmoothing, where the smoothing bandwidth $h$ is chosen to be smaller than the optimal value such that the bias becomes asymptotically negligible relative to the variance; see, e.g., \cite{chenQin2000}, \cite{otsu2012empirical} and \cite{OTSU2015}.
-The other approach relies on bias correction techniques, which involve a pilot bandwidth $b$ to estimate and remove the asymptotic bias.
-Examples include applications to varying-coefficient and semiparametric models with longitudinal data \citep{xue2007empirical,xue2007empirical2}, functional concurrent linear models \citep{wang2018unified} and RDD \citep{ma2020empirical}.
+Existing EL-based inferences via local linear smoothers primarily fall into two categories.
+One type of approach is based on undersmoothing, where the smoothing bandwidth $h$ is chosen to be smaller than the optimal value such that the bias becomes asymptotically negligible relative to the variance; see, e.g., \cite{chenQin2000}, \cite{otsu2012empirical} and \cite{Otsu2015}.
+While producing valid coverage asymptotically, undersmoothing often results in increased variance and overly wide confidence intervals in finite samples.